Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

 ### Indexers

-An indexer will filter the current set using a numerical index which can specify individual indexes or a range of indexes.
+An indexer will filter the current set using a numerical index which can be an individual index or a range of indexes.
 E.g.:

 * `Head/[0]`: the first child of all **GameObjects** named "Head".